altogic/altogic/dart_examples/flutter_auth_example/README.md

 ### Handling DeepLink

 If you use "AltogicState" at the root of the application, the "AltogicState" will be "mounted" throughout the application lifecycle.
-Thus, we can listen to the deep links when the application is resumed or opened with a deep link.
+Thus, we can listen to the deep links when the application is resumed or launched with a deep link.

 When the application opens by a deep link, ``AltogicState`` cannot synchronously inform you about the deep link.
 Instead, you can override methods to be called when a deep link opens the application.